kysely-org/kysely/README.md

 and the [DynamicModule](https://koskimas.github.io/kysely/classes/DynamicModule.html#ref) for more info.

-All API documentation is written in the typing files and you can simply `cmd-click` on the module, class or method you're using to get to see it.
+All API documentation is written in the typing files and you can simply `cmd-click` on the module, class or method you're using to see it.
 The same documentation is also hosted [here](https://github.com/koskimas/kysely).

 If you start using Kysely and can't find something you'd want to use, please open an issue or join our [discord server](https://discord.gg/xyBJ3GwvAm).